storacha/specs/Pinning Service.md

 We reimagine IPFS [pinning service][] as web3 service, where:

-- Users delegate neccessary capabilities to the pinning service as opposed to getting [access token][]s from the service which must be kept secret.
+- Users delegate necessary capabilities to the pinning service as opposed to getting [access token][]s from the service which must be kept secret.
 - As an API layer on top of core upload v2 protocol.

 Below table maps [IPFS pinning service API][pinning service] operations to capabilities necessary to execute them